WomenWhoCode/WWCodeMedellin/python/README.md

 ## Python

+* Generate .csv Tweets: Extract tweets form API and put them in a .csv file.
 * SentimentAnalysis: Code to download twitter stream and make sentiment analysis over it.
 * WordCloud: Code to create Word Cloud analysis over twitter data stored in csv.
 * DataCleaning: Using pandas to clean a movies dataset